- About Us

 Transfers must come from your IRAs directly to WCMA.
 If you have retirement assets in a 401(k), 403(b), etc., you must first roll those funds into an IRA and then you can direct the IRA provider to transfer the funds from the IRA directly to WCMA.

-Your IRA custodian will normally mail the redemption check - payable to WCMA - for you to pass along the check.
+Your IRA custodian will normally mail the redemption check - payable to WCMA - directly to us.

 Federal - The transfer WCMA is not recognized as income, provided it goes directly from the IRA provider to us.